-Three-quarters of the Earth is covered in water.
 97.3 percent of the water is saline or salty in the oceans and seas, whereas just 3% is freshwater, including ice caps, groundwater, freshwater lakes, inland, and salt lakes.

 Besides seawater and brackish water, freshwater is any naturally occurring water.
 Lakes, rivers, ice caps, streams, ponds, icebergs, and glaciers all contain freshwater.

 Freshwater resources are abundant in several countries.
 Because of their massive renewable water supplies, these countries reap enormous benefits.
 Here is the list such 10 wonderful countries blessed with abundant water resource.

 Table of Contents

 First, on our list, Brazil has by far the world’s most extensive renewable water resources.
 Renewable water is a fundamental component of Brazil’s goal to foster sustainable growth and a more equal and inclusive society.

 In terms of water access, Brazil is a big paradox: it boasts “12% of the world’s fresh surface water reserves, but its cities have the most acute supply challenges.”